We Buy Hoarder Houses In Ohio

-If you, a relative or friend have a hoarded home which is just too much to de-clutter and organize, it really is time to sell it.
+If you, a relative or friend has hoarding disorder and a hoarder house which is just too much to de-clutter and organize, it really is time to sell it.
 And if you want to sell your hoarder house fast, we can help.

-Hoarding is defined by the Anxiety and Depression Association of America (ADAA) as “the compulsive purchasing, acquiring, searching, and saving of items that have little or no value.
+Hoarding disorder is defined by the Anxiety and Depression Association of America (ADAA) as “the compulsive purchasing, acquiring, searching, and saving of items that have little or no value.
 The behavior usually has harmful effects—emotional, physical, social, financial, and even legal—for the hoarder and their family members.”

 If you are a person suffering from the hoarding disease or with the compulsive hoarding disorder, or a family member, heir or guardian of a person who has the hoarding disorder, you are in luck because we buy hoarder houses.
-You can sell your hoarder house fast in Ohio with a cash offer in Columbus and Central Ohio.
+You can sell your hoarder house fast in Ohio with a cash offer from Homesmith.

-Homesmith buys hoarded properties specifically in Columbus, Central Ohio and throughout the Buckeye State.
+We buy hoarded properties specifically in the Columbus, Ohio area and throughout the entire Buckeye State.
 If the house you would like to sell is elsewhere, we may still be able to help you.
 Please contact us to discuss.

 What is Hoarding Disorder?

 The American Psychiatric Association (APA) defines Hoarding Disorder as follows:

 People with hoarding disorder excessively save items that others may view as worthless.
 They have persistent difficulty getting rid of or parting with possessions, leading to clutter that disrupts their ability to use their living or work spaces.